-As described in Notes 18 and 23 to the consolidated financial statements, the Group records reserves for uncertain tax positions related to unresolved matters with the Internal Revenue Service (IRS).
+As described in Notes 18 and 23 to the consolidated financial statements, the Group records reserves for uncertain tax positions related to unresolved matters with the Internal Revenue Service (IRS) and other taxing authorities.
 A significant remaining unresolved issue with the IRS, for which the Group has recorded a reserve, relates to the allocation of income between Medtronic, Inc. and its wholly-owned subsidiary operating in Puerto Rico, which is one of the Group's key manufacturing sites.
-These reserves are subject to a high degree of estimation and significant management judgement.
-Total reserves relating to income tax positions at April 27, 2018 are \$1.727 billion, of which the foreign manufacturing reserves make up a material amount.
+These reserves are subject to a high degree of estimation and management judgement.
+Total reserves relating to uncertain tax positions at April 26, 2019 are \$1.836 billion, of which the foreign manufacturing reserves make up a significant amount.

-The principal considerations for our determination that the Group's accounting for income tax reserves related to foreign manufacturing is a key audit matter are that (1) significant judgement is required in accounting for tax reserves, and (2) there are unresolved IRS matters related to the allocation of income between Medtronic, Inc. and its wholly-owned subsidiary operating in Puerto Rico, which is one of the Group's key manufacturing sites.
+The principal considerations for our determination that the Group's accounting for income tax reserves for uncertain tax positions related to foreign manufacturing is a key audit matter are that (1) significant judgement is required in accounting for tax reserves, and (2) there are unresolved IRS matters related to the allocation of income between Medtronic, Inc. and its wholly-owned subsidiary operating in Puerto Rico, which is one of the Group's key manufacturing sites.

 Our approach to addressing the matter involved performing procedures and evaluating audit evidence, in connection with forming our overall opinion on the consolidated financial statements taken as a whole.
-Our audit procedures assessed the reasonableness of the accounting for income tax reserves related to foreign manufacturing by performing procedures including, but not limited to, the following:
+Our audit procedures assessed the reasonableness of the accounting for the income tax reserve related to foreign manufacturing by performing procedures, including, but not limited to, the following:

-- Inquired of and discussed with management the policies and procedures adopted for identifying, evaluating, and accounting for these income tax reserves and tested the reasonableness of the policies and procedures; - Understood management's process to develop the estimate and tested the effectiveness of relevant controls; - Evaluated the reasonableness of the underlying assumptions in management's calculations to support the reserves recorded including evaluating whether the methodology and assumptions used by the Group are consistent with the tax court's ruling as described in Note 23 and examined relevant documents related to the tax court case.
+- Inquired of and discussed with management the policies and procedures adopted for identifying, evaluating, and accounting for the income tax reserve and tested the reasonableness of the policies and procedures; - Understood management's process to develop the estimate and tested the effectiveness of relevant controls: - With the assistance of professionals with specialised skill and knowledge, evaluated the reasonableness of the underlying assumptions in management's calculations to support the reserve recorded including evaluating whether the methodology and assumptions used by the Group are consistent with the tax court's ruling as described in Note 23 and examined relevant documents related to the tax court case; - Evaluated the appropriateness of management's disclosures for uncertain tax positions.